webforj/webforj-documentation/docs/components/radio-group.md

 3. **Filtering or Sorting**: A `RadioButton` can be used in applications that require users to select a single filter or sorting option, such as sorting a list of items by different criteria.

-## Constructors

-The `RadioButtonGroup` class has four constructors:

-1. `RadioButtonGroup()`: Creates an empty `RadioButtonGroup` in the unchecked state.
-2. `RadioButtonGroup(String name)`: Creates a `RadioButtonGroup` with an name.
-3. `RadioButtonGroup(RadioButton... buttons)`: Creates a `RadioButtonGroup` with one or more `RadioButton` objects assigned to the group.
-4. `RadioButtonGroup(String name, RadioButton... buttons)` Creates a `RadioButtonGroup` with both a name and one or more `RadioButton` objects assigned to the group.

-A `RadioButton` component stores the group to which it belongs, which can be accessed via the `getButtonGroup()` method.

 ## Adding and Removing RadioButtons

-It is possible to add and remove singular or multiple `RadioButton` objects to a group, ensuring that they exhibit mutually-exclusive checking behavior, and are associated with any name that may belong to the group.
+It is possible to add and remove singular or multiple `RadioButton` objects to a group, ensuring that they exhibit mutually exclusive checking behavior, and are associated with any name that may belong to the group.

 ## Naming